VRGroupRWTH/DaVE/database/multiple_slices/description.md

 ```bash
 ./multiple_slice_script.sh
 ```
-In some cases it is neccessary to first mark the script as executible which can be done by running the following line in the terminal
+In some cases it is necessary to first mark the script as executable which can be done by running the following line in the terminal
 ```bash
 chmod +x multiple_slice_script.sh
 ```
 After a successful execution of the script, the Chinema database file `multiple_slice.cdb` containing the slices is placed in the folder `output`.

 In case the example is used together with a custom dataset, the lines of the script `multiple_slice_trace.py` that are marked with the key word `OWN_DATA` need to be changed.
-These lines, as for example the line shown below, need to be changed so that they match with the name of the attribut of the dataset that should be used for the visualization.
+These lines, as for example the line shown below, need to be changed so that they match with the name of the attribute of the dataset that should be used for the visualization.
 ```python
 reader.PointArrayStatus = ['Scalars_']
 ```